Hecter94/EndlessSky-PluginArchive/Working/sensor/README.md

 # sensor

-Tiny mod for adding weapons, still in progress!
+Mod for adding weapons to endless sky.

-More weapons WILL be added soon!
+Very unbalanced.